kpetremann/mqtt-exporter/README.md

 #### Get the metrics on Prometheus

-See below an example of Prometheus configuration to scrape the metrics and relabel the prefix zigbee_ to sensor_:
+See below an example of Prometheus configuration to scrape the metrics and remove the prefix zigbee2mqtt_:

 ```
 scrape_configs: